WJehee/wouterjehee.com/content/articles/nixos-deploy/index.md

 4. In a new tab, navigate to the [upload ISO page](https://my.vultr.com/iso/add/)
 5. Copy the link to the [latest ISO](https://nixos.org/download) (I use the minimal image), paste it and click upload ![upload ISO](./upload_iso.webp)
 6. Select that ISO you just uploaded ![select ISO](select_iso.webp)
-7. finish the rest of the steps and click "Deploy now"
+7. Finish the rest of the steps and click "Deploy now"
 8. After the server finishes setting up, press the "view console" button to get into a terminal

 ## Preparing the installation